Caliphate: Electing or appointing a caliph

 In his book The Early Islamic Conquests (1981), Fred Donner argues that the standard Arabian practice during the early caliphates was for the prominent men of a kinship group, or tribe, to gather after a leader's death and elect a leader from among themselves, although there was no specified procedure for this shura, or consultative assembly.
 Candidates were usually from the same lineage as the deceased leader, but they were not necessarily his sons.
 Capable men who would lead well were preferred over an ineffectual direct heir, as there was no basis in the majority Sunni view that the head of state or governor should be chosen based on lineage alone.
 Since the Umayyads, all caliphates have been dynastic.

-Traditionally, Sunni Muslim madhhabs all agreed that a caliph must be a descendant of the Quraysh.
-Al-Baqillani has said that the leader of the Muslims simply should be from the majority.

 Sunni belief

 Following the death of Muhammad, a meeting took place at Saqifah.
 At that meeting, Abu Bakr was elected caliph by the Muslim community.
 Sunni Muslims developed the belief that the caliph is a temporal political ruler, appointed to rule within the bounds of Islamic law (Sharia).
 The job of adjudicating orthodoxy and Islamic law was left to mujtahids, legal specialists collectively called the Ulama.
 A number of Muslims call the first four caliphs the Rashidun, meaning the 'Rightly Guided', because they are believed to have followed the Qur'an and the sunnah of Muhammad.

+Traditionally, Sunni Muslim madhhabs all agreed that a caliph must be a descendant of the Quraysh.
+This requirement had been stipulated by early Muslim scholars and posed no problem while the Umayyads and the Abbasids (who were members of the Quraysh) claimed the caliphate in the Sunni world.
+However, after the destruction of the Abbbasid Caliphate by the Mongols in 1258, some Sunni scholars, such as Al-Baqillani and Ibn Khaldun, argued that this was not a requirement for the caliphate and emphasized other requirements instead.
+The later claim of the Ottoman sultans to the caliphate, particularly when the Ottoman sultan Abdul Hamid II tried to formally appropriate the title, stoked controversy because they did not descend from Quraysh.
+The sultan's claim was not widely accepted beyond the Ottoman capital and was widely rejected in the Arabic-speaking world in particular.